jpellman/wiki.libjpel.so/Memory.rst

 * Perceiving something in the environment can cause low-level activation of an implicit memory.
 This can increase the probability that that memory will later be integrated by the hippocampus into conscious experience.
 It can also influence reasoning/problem-solving on a subconscious level.

-* Trying to recall something without any cues (free recall) is much much harder than cued-recall.
+* Trying to recall something without any cues (free recall) is much much harder than cued recall.
+Simply recognizing something is the least cognitively expensive form of recall (and ergo the easiest/fastest).

 Interference Effects
 --------------------